 Markdown Content

-The files below are processed as Markdown, and the .md extension is removed in the output:
+The files below are processed as Markdown, and the .md extension is removed in the output.
+If no extension remains after processing, .html is automatically added:

 about.html.md → about.html (processed as Markdown)